Group Booking Rates

 * All rates quoted are GST inclusive.

 Group Bookings must be made and approved by the Trust at least 2 hours before the proposed start time of the booking.
-At least 2 hours notice prior to the start time is required for cancellations.

 Group Booking Procedures